 Despite what you'd think from its name, this Pinterest alternative has nothing to do with hallucinogenic drugs.
 It does, however, have everything to do with using pictures from popular vacation destinations all around the world to help you make the most of your travel plans.
 Ask a question about where you want to go, and Trippy's community -- whether they're strangers or friends from your social media accounts -- will give you the lowdown on the area, including maps, pictures, and advice on everything from accommodations to attractions to transportation to dining.

-There are also plenty of other websites like Pinterest that focus on specific subjects, including:
+There are also plenty of similar websites that focus on specific subjects, including:

 And that’s our list of the best websites like Pinterest!
-If you’re thinking about going with one of these competitors and ending your relationship with Pinterest, be sure to check out our step-by-step tutorial on how to delete your Pinterest account.
+Hopefully one of these sites can help inspire you, and help you find useful things to incorporate in your life.
+If you’re thinking about going with one of these competitors and want to delete your account, be sure to click “Next Tutorial” to check out the final tutorial of our Pinterest.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.